Azure/bicep-registry-modules/avm/res/key-vault/vault/README.md

 ### Parameter: `privateEndpoints.customNetworkInterfaceName`

-The custom name of the network interface attached to the Private Endpoint.
+The custom name of the network interface attached to the private endpoint.

 - Required: No
 - Type: string